 Operating revenues includes revenues from the prepaid gas supply transactions and other operating revenues.
 As explained earlier, the revenues from the prepaid gas supply transactions are affected mainly by the amount of gas scheduled for delivery during the fiscal year, as determined at the time the transaction is entered into or as amended, and the fixed price relating to the transaction.
+Revenues from prepaid gas supply transactions increased during fiscal year 2018 as a result of increases to scheduled deliveries.
 Revenues from prepaid gas supply transactions increased during fiscal year 2017 as a result of increases to scheduled deliveries.
-Revenues from prepaid gas supply transactions decreased during fiscal year 2016 as a result of decreases to scheduled deliveries.
-Other operating revenues are affected by changes in Index prices and sales volumes from year to year and costs associated with transportation of the gas to the members.
-Other operating revenues for fiscal year 2017 increased 7% due to higher Index prices during the year.
-During fiscal year 2017, the Index price of gas averaged 13% more than in fiscal year 2016.
-Other operating revenues for fiscal year 2016 decreased 38% due to lower Index prices during the year and decreased volumes.
-During fiscal year 2016, the Index price of gas averaged 38% less than in fiscal year 2015.
+Other operating revenues are affected by changes in Index prices and sales volumes from year to year and costs associated with transportation of the gas to the Members.
+Other operating revenues for fiscal year 2018 increased 25% due to higher Index prices during the year and increased sales volumes.
+During fiscal year 2018, the Index price of gas averaged 9% more than in fiscal year 2017.
+Other operating revenues for fiscal year 2017, the Index price of gas averaged 13% more than in fiscal year 2016.

 Gas operations expenses are also affected by changes in Index prices and sales volumes from year to year.
+Gas operations expense in fiscal year 2018 increased 27% due to higher Index prices during the year and increased volumes.
 Gas operations expense in fiscal year 2017 increased 7% due to higher Index prices during the year.
-Gas operations expense in fiscal year 2016 decreased 39% from 2015 due to lower Index prices during the year and decreased volumes.

-For further information regarding changes in sales volume, see "WEATHER AND PRICES".
+For further information regarding changes in sales volume, see "WEATHER AND PRICES."

-SUMMARY OF REVENUES, EXPENSES AND CHANGES IN NET POSITION
+SUMMARY OF REVENUES, EXPENSES, AND NET POSITION